-This week’s recipe is for Toffee Almond Bars.
-I have been making these for many, many years.
 You see, I have a December baby and when I was pregnant I REALLY wanted to bake something for the holidays but knew I couldn’t manage a lot of bending and standing for a long time.
 So I looked for a bar cookie and these were it.
 The recipe is originally from one of those mini-Gold Medal holiday recipe books you find on the newsstands.
 I love a good, simple bar cookie and just about anything toffee flavored so these fit the bill nicely.
 Turns out my father-in-law really enjoyed them too as I had baked them right before delivery…and he enjoyed them when he came to meet his new grandchild!

-- 1 cup butter or margarine, softened
+- 1 cup unsalted butter softened

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- 1 egg yolk
+- 1 large egg yolk

 - 2 cups all-purpose flour